zaidhafeeez/open_wiki/wiki_articles/articles_Python_programming_language_libraries/RDFLib.md

 # RDFLib

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T03:59:26.263479+00:00
+- **Last Updated:** 2024-12-10 19:54:34 UTC
 - **Original Article:** [RDFLib](https://en.wikipedia.org/wiki/RDFLib)
 - **Language:** en
 - **Page ID:** 5423881

 ## Summary
 ‹The template Manual is being considered for merging.›

 RDFLib is a Python library for working with RDF, a simple yet powerful language for representing information.
 This library contains parsers/serializers for almost all of the known RDF serializations, such as RDF/XML, Turtle, N-Triples, & JSON-LD, many of which are now supported in their updated form (e.g. Turtle 1.1).
-The library also contains both in-memory and persistent Graph back-ends for storing RDF information and numerous convenienc
+The library also contains both in-memory and persistent Graph back-ends for storing RDF information and numerous convenience functions for declaring graph namespaces, lodging SPARQL queries and so on.
+It is in continuous development with the most recent stable release, rdflib 6.1.1 having been released on 20 December 2021.
+It was originally created by Daniel Krech with the first release in November, 2002.
+A number of other Python projects use rdflib for RDF manipulation, including:

+OWL-RL - A simple implementation of the OWL2 RL Profile (reasoning engine) pySHACL - a Python SHACL validator pyLDAPI - an add-on module for the Python Flask web framework used to deliver Linked Data pyLODE - a Web Ontology Language documentation tool

 ## Categories
+This article belongs to the following categories:

 - Category:All Wikipedia articles in need of updating
 - Category:All articles to be expanded